 This contract is null and void the moment you step out of my office!

 On behalf of

-For the interests of a group.
+For the interests of a person or group.

 The parents sued the hospital on behalf of their newborn child.